-2.12 Readmission
+2.14 Readmission

-A student whose studies are interrupted for any reason for a period of a semester, and who has been placed in a withdrawn status from the university, must reapply for admission to the university.
+A student whose studies are interrupted for any reason for a period of more than 180 days, and who has been placed in a withdrawn status from the university, must reapply for admission to the university.
 Students who are readmitted to the university are subject to the academic requirements and regulations in effect at the time of their readmission.
+See the Withdrawn Student Re-admission Requirement for more details.

-2.13 U.S. Service Members or Veterans
+2.15 U.S. Service Members or Veterans